nicolas2192/database_world/README.md

   <img width="1041" height="377" src=".attachments/data_storage_vs.png">
 </p>

+## Row Storage vs Column Storage
+Row storage, as its name implies, stores data by adding new rows.
+This is the prefereable storage approach for transactional systems since it just needs to add an additional block of data.
+On the other hand, data stored in a columnar approach splits columns into data block, this method is used for analytical databases as it aggregates data faster.

+Compression is better on columnar storage because data of the same type is packed together, thus reducing overall size.

 ## Layers
 Layers are all the different schemas or folders where the data is stored and organized.
 Most common layers are Source, Staging, Storage and Production.